QA score and CSAT score weren’t correlated 👉 so agents weren't incentivized to impact CX

 Reps were a bit scared to go the extra mile for customers because they were worried it might negatively impact their QA score.
 So if a customer needed help with something that was slightly outside of the rules, but would have been a good exception to the rule for the customer, the customer wasn’t getting that good experience.

-Right - we were in a situation where customers ultimately weren’t getting the right outcomes, because our reps felt like their hands were tied, and they felt like they had to follow the rules too much (because of the very process oriented way that we were QAing.
+Customers ultimately weren’t getting the right outcomes, because our reps felt like their hands were tied, and they felt like they had to follow the rules too much (because of the very process oriented way that we were QAing.

 In this time, our CSAT was lower than we wanted it to be.

 We’re now asking things like, “Did the rep do everything they could to make the customer experience as frictionless as it could be?”
-This includes things like looking at past interactions, account notes, background information related to their issue, etc.
+This includes looking at past interactions, account notes, background information related to their issue, etc.

-We do still have a “tools” section that covers internal processes.
+We still have a “tools” section that covers internal processes.
 So we’re still tracking whether or not the right internal protocols are followed, and we still coach on this stuff.
 But this doesn’t impact the QA score of the rep – the only thing that is impacted is whether or not they did the right thing for the customer.

 And fabulously, tools scores haven’t dropped since we implemented this change – reps still really care about doing the right thing, and they know why we’re coaching on this still.